 App Management

-The cli exposes many operational commands to manage apps.
+The CLI exposes many operational commands to manage apps.

 To see all available commands, run: nuon apps --help.